 In her book, Donna emphasizes that the hacks were illegal.
 She also points out that there were Russians behind the hacking.
 While this may be true (I have no reason to believe that it is not), it does not negate the content of the emails that were hacked.
 In the most simple terms, if I break into your house and find child pornography (or something else very bad), I will be charged with the crime of breaking and entering.
 But you should also be charged with a crime.
 Two wrongs don't make a right.
 That's my opinion anyway.

 What Else Do You Have?

 Stripped of the familiar strains of racism, et al, the Democrats are in full panic mode.
 Donna has side-stepped their primary line of defense.
 It is the Maginot Line all over again.
-If you have temporarily forgotten your WWII history, the French built a line of fortification to deter the German invasion which they called the Maginot Line.
-It back-fired, when the Germans bypassed the line entirely.
+If you have temporarily forgotten your WWII history, the French built a line of fortifications to deter the German invasion which they called the Maginot Line.
+It backfired when the Germans bypassed the line entirely.
 So, if Donna isn’t racist, sexist, or homophobic, then maybe, just maybe, she might be telling the truth.
 The word “unassailable” comes to mind.
 There’s a thought.
 I look forward to hearing your thoughts in the comments below.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.